-Under the supervision and with the participation of our Chief Executive Officer ("CEO") and our Chief Financial Officer ("CFO") (the Company's principal executive officer and principal financial officer), management conducted an evaluation (the "Evaluation") of the effectiveness of the design and operation of our disclosure controls and procedures (as defined in Rule 13a-15(e) and 15d-15(e) under the Exchange Act) as of December 31, 2023.
+Under the supervision and with the participation of our Chief Executive Officer ("CEO") and our Chief Financial Officer ("CFO") (the Company's principal executive officer and principal financial officer), management conducted an evaluation (the "Evaluation") of the effectiveness of the design and operation of our disclosure controls and procedures (as defined in Rule 13a-15(e) and 15d-15(e) under the Exchange Act) as of December 31, 2024.
 The term "disclosure controls and procedures," under the Exchange Act, means controls and other procedures of a company that are designed to ensure that information required to be disclosed by a company in the reports that it files or submits under the Exchange Act is recorded, processed, summarized and reported, within the time periods specified in the SEC's rules and forms.
-Disclosure controls and procedures that it files or submits under the be disclosed by a company in the reports that it files or submits under the be disclosed by a company in the reports that it files or submits under the Exchange Act is recorded, processed, summarized and reported, within the time periods specified in the SEC's rules and forms.
 Disclosure controls and procedures include, without limitation, controls and procedures designed to ensure that information required to be disclosed by a company in the reports that it files or submits under the Exchange Act is accumulated and communicated to our management, including its principal executive officer and principal financial officer, as appropriate to allow timely decisions regarding required disclosure.

-In connection with the filing of the Annual Report on Form 10-K as of December 31, 2023, our CEO and CFO concluded that the design and operation of our disclosure controls and procedures were effective at December 31, 2023.
+In connection with the filing of the Annual Report on Form 10-K as of December 31, 2024, our CEO and CFO concluded that the design and operation of our disclosure controls and procedures were effective at December 31, 2024.